SrujanPrasad/vsd-nascomm-soc-design-program/README.md

   - **Rise Transition** is defined as the time taken to transition from 20% to the 80% of the maximum value(i.e VDD the supply voltage).
   - **Fall Transition** is defined as the time taken to transition from 80% to the 20% of the maximum value(i.e VDD the supply voltage).
+  - **Rise cell delay** is defined as difference between 50% of input voltage and output voltage that is defined at 50% of input voltage in the rise waveform.
+  - **Fall cell delay** is defined as difference between 50% of input voltage and output voltage that is defined at 50% of input voltage in the fall waveform.

     We have taken the supply voltage Vdd to be 3.3V.